MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

     In summary, reconfiguration is for making direct changes to the infrastructure setup, while migration involves moving or upgrading your infrastructure or state to a new     context.

-## what is terraform backend and why not we use github for terraform backend instead of cloud bucket
+## What is terraform backend and why not we use github for terraform backend instead of cloud bucket

     What is a Terraform Backend?